day8/re-frame/README.md

 (println @ratom3)    ;; ==> "World"    ;; ratom3 is automatically updated too.
 ```

 So, `reaction` wraps a computation, and puts the result in a returned `ratom`.
-Whenever the "inputs" to the computation change, the computation is rerun to calculate a new value, which is then `reset!` into the returned `ratom`.
+Whenever the "inputs" to the computation change, the computation is rerun to calculate a new value, which is then `reset!` into that returned `ratom`.
 The "inputs" to the computation are any ratoms dereferenced during execution of the computation.

 While the mechanics are different, this is similar in intent to `lift' in [Elm] and `defc=` in [hoplon].